-LIZZI WOLF is a writer and instructor of literature for children, born in Detroit, Michigan, and recently relocated to Jupiter, Florida.
+LIZZI WOLF is a writer and college instructor, born in Detroit, Michigan, and currently living in Tucson, Arizona.
 More about Lizzi.

-Lizzi is currently seeking agent representation for SKELETON PEAK, her 30,000 word Middle Grade novel manuscript.
+Lizzi is seeking representation for three Middle Grade novel manuscripts she has completed.

-STAGED READINGS: Lizzi’s stage play, The Strawberry & the Kaiser, was performed in staged readings in Ann Arbor, Michigan and Paris, France.
+Lizzi’s dramatic stage play, The Strawberry & the Kaiser, was performed in staged readings in Ann Arbor, Michigan and Paris, France.

-AWP CONFERENCE PRESENTATION: Lizzi read an excerpt from her novella as part of an off-site event at the 2014 AWP Conference in Seattle.
+Lizzi read an excerpt from Charcot as part of an off-site event at the 2014 AWP Conference in Seattle.

 Lizzi attended the SCBWI-Florida mid-year workshop in Orlando in 2017.